liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/detecting-unresolved-osgi-components.markdown

 ## Declarative Services Components

-Start with DS, since most @product@ components, apart from Service Builder components, are DS components.
+Start with DS, since most @sharepoint@ components, apart from Service Builder components, are DS components.
 Suppose one of your bundle's components has an unsatisfied service reference.
 How can you detect this?
 Two ways: